 There is no written rule that says you have to exercise every day, eat kale and do yoga to stay physically healthy and fit.
 For most of us, this is a good thing.
-Besides, I find yoga kind of boring and think kale tastes awful.
+Besides, I find yoga kind of boring and think kale tastes like bitter green cardboard.

-However, to maintain our health we do have to exert yourself.
+However, to maintain our health, we do have to exert ourself.

-Yes, it is possible to find joy just by making an effort to accomplish our goals or live our dreams.
 However, nothing in life is more difficult than overcoming health issues, especially when we are in pain and are suffering.
 Even making an effort to improve our health can be an intimidating adventure to say the least.

 Finding Joy in Effort

 Even though It’s hard to find joy when we are hurting.
 It is possible.
 Today let’s focus how to overcome health issues, and work on discovering the true “joy in effort”.

-Even after my second back surgery and subsequent nerve damage, I still desired to live the active lifestyle I once took for granted.
-To overcome these many health issues, I’ve been through different forms of physical, mental and emotional rehabilitation programs.
+Even after a second back surgery and subsequent nerve damage, I still desired to live the active lifestyle of my past.
+To help rehabilitate myself back to a normal assemblance of life, I tried many forms of physical and mental activities: